 - Insurance and Health Coverage.
 Do you expect to have adequate health coverage?
 Will you buy long-term care insurance?
 Will you need to save enough money to afford to pay for certain types of care, such as long-term care, out-of-pocket?

-The younger you are, the fewer solid details you have about your retirement because those years are shaped by circumstances that unfold over the course of your life, such as marriage, children, and your career.
-It’s okay to start with some vague assumptions and plug in more specific details as you get established and move closer to retirement.
+The younger you are, the fewer solid details you have about your retirement because those years are shaped by circumstances that unfold over the course of your life.
+It’s OK to start with some vague assumptions and plug in more specific details as you get established and move closer to retirement.

-If you’re young, even though retirement seems a long way off, the most important thing is to start saving now.
-And don’t forget that there are resources to help you, such as the Social Security Administration’s Retirement Planner.
+If you’re young, even though retirement seems a long way off, the most important thing is to start saving and investing now.
+And don’t forget that there are resources to help you, including the Social Security Administration’s Retirement Planner.

 4. Stashing Money in a Savings Account